Downtime Reduction Guide for Doors, Docks, and Access Points

 • Retail locations: $2,000 to $10,000 per hour

-If one dock or door fails twice a month for two hours each time, even at $20,000 per hour, that can total nearly one million dollars in yearly losses.
-Planned maintenance helps recover those losses before they happen.
+If one dock or door fails twice per month for two hours at $20,000 per hour, that equates to nearly $1 million annually in preventable losses.

 repairing overhead door